Feed-in Tariff - How Does it Work in 2019?

 The generation tariff is a payment made by the energy supplier for each kWh of electricity your installation generates.
 This rate fluctuates with inflation and will change each year for new entrants to the scheme (except for the first two years), but once you join you will continue to receive the tariff for 20 years.

 The export tariff is a bonus payment for every kWh of electricity you generate but don't use and then export to the electricity grid.
-The payment has a set 'floor price' of 4.64p per kWh, which can be opted out of to negotiate a new price with your energy supplier, that you export back and the electricity supplier then delivers the electricity to another customer.
+The payment has a set 'floor price' of 5.24p per kWh, which can be opted out of to negotiate a new price with your energy supplier, that you export back and the electricity supplier then delivers the electricity to another customer.

 Who do I receive the payments from?

-The money you receive for both the Generation and Export tariff DOESN’T come from the government - it is actually paid by the energy suppliers.
+The money you receive for both the Generation and Export tariff doesn't come from the government - it is actually paid by the energy suppliers.
 The suppliers pass on the cost of the Feed-In Tariff to their electricity customers, essentially making traditional energy consumers pay for your self-generated electricity.

 All the costs are spread equally across all the energy companies but there is the option for smaller suppliers to reject tariff customers.

 The big six energy companies in the UK are required by law to offer the Feed-in tariff to both homes and businesses: